 - File a ID theft report with the Federal Trade Commission

-Being aware of exactly what, or how much information about you is online, and closing out or making an effort to remove information you do not want online.
+Being aware of exactly what, or how much information about you is online, and closing out, or making an effort to remove information you do not want online.
 If you want to see how much of your personal info is available online, you can pay a site such as Radaris, Advanced Background Checks, or Public Records Now to search out what is available about you.
 Please note these sites are not exactly legal and they may disappear and reappear under different names, at will.

 Developing a mindset of data protection at all times.
 Always resist attempts to put your information in a computer system.
 Don’t let your dentist have your SSN without a fight.
 Don’t let them have your real birthday without asking why they need it and asking if it’s required, or more importantly: “By what authority are you obligating me to provide YOU with this information?”
 Obviously this is going to slow down your intake process and you might get denied service by some providers.
 If a service requires too much personally identifiable information from you that can be used in a way to steal your identity, is it really worth it to use that service?
-Why do they not protect your identity?

 Activating a fraud alert by contacting (by phone, or online, one of the major credit bureaus: (No need to contact all three, as they are required to communicate fraud alerts with each other.
 Remember to renew the fraud alert every 90 days.)